Kotlin/kotlin-koans/README.md

 ##### Working with the project using Intellij IDEA or Android Studio:

 1. Import the project as Gradle project.
-2. To build the project and run tests use `test` task on Gradle panel.
+2. To build the project and run the tests use `test` task on the Gradle tool window (`View | Tool Windows | Gradle`).

-Here https://www.jetbrains.com/help/idea/gradle.html you can read how to work with Gradle projects in IntelliJ IDEA.
+Here https://www.jetbrains.com/help/idea/gradle.html#gradle_tasks you can read how to run Gradle task from the Gradle toolbar in IntelliJ IDEA.

 ##### Working with the commandline